argoproj/argo-cd/docs/getting_started/install.md

 ```

 This will install the current stable version of Argo CD into the `argocd`
 namespace of your Kubernetes cluster.

-If you are planning a production-grade installation, please skip this step and
-read further.
+Then continue reading [the first steps](getting_started/first_steps/).

+## Production-Grade Installation

+When you are ready to use Argo CD in a production environment you have
+several installation options.

+For a production setup you should pay attention to extra aspects of your installation such as:

+* defining the correct resource limits
+* applying proper security constraints
+* setting up high availability
+* managing Argo CD upgrades
+* monitoring Argo CD itself

 ## Installation types